flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Yaw control is provided with yaw dampening available.

 !!! info "Load Demand"
-    With fly-by-wire flight controls, the sidestick usually doesn't affect the avionics directly, instead being translated into a load demand order that tells the flight computers to change the current flight situation, the computers then generate commands for the avionics to achieve the necessary movement introduced.
+    With fly-by-wire flight controls, in flight the sidestick usually doesn't affect the flight controls directly, instead being translated into a load demand order that tells the flight computers to change the current flight situation, the computers then generate commands for the avionics to achieve the necessary movement introduced.
     This also inhibits unsafe flight conditions like stalls, inverted flight or exceeding of the load limit (G Limit), provided the aircraft is in [Normal Law](overview.md).

 ## Alternate Law without Protection